![]() |

 You can also fill the triangle with the three person-letters A,T, I , so you easily see all important abbreviations of God's name namely IO, IU, TO, TU, AO, AU:

-Characters Used in the Scriptures", the name IOUO was used by IOUO as a code for hidden encoded pictures in the text of the original Hebrew Bible.(44) These pictures appear under the following conditions:
+But what do we mean with "the Name as code"?
+As I brought out already 1982 in the book "Notes on the Characters Used in the Scriptures", the name IOUO was used by IOUO as a code for hidden encoded pictures in the text of the original Hebrew Bible.(44)

-ALOIM (compare chapter 18).
-You should also leave no space between the words writing BRAShITBRAIOUOALOIM (Sh = one letter Even the New Testament contains encoded pictures.
-Here I used The interwoven word IOUOA got an addition by writing these pages.
+The interwoven word IOUOA got an addition by writing these pages.
 We found the following structure in the text:

-Here the stem OUO is connected with all three person-parts: A, I, T. You can read IOUO, AOUO and TOUO.
 Concerning these encoded pictures many investigations could be added: All possible readings, many different page-formats (for instance hexagonal, rectangular, circle with different number of characters in a row or string), with God's name implemented or not, with spiriti (lenis and asper) used as independent characters in the NT and so on.
 It should be tested whether Bible pages contain same characters at the same positions.
 For IOUO there were so many possible ways to encode the text.
 Also colors could play a role.
 Maybe certain colors in certain complementary codes lead to colored pictures.
 The text might contain certain keywords or even messages when read diagonally or vertically or backwards or zigzag.
 Whole lines or pages might show numerical meanings according to Panin's method and the frequent occurrence of the same characters above each other might be an indicator for reestablishment of the real inspired test.
-These encoded pictures are proof for certain theories: 1) OT and NT are both inspired by God.
-2) The name of God has to be restored in the NT and also in some parts of the OT.
-3) IOUO is the inspired, original pronunciation of God's name

 These encoded pictures are an indication of a possible 26x26-size inspired page-format of all Bible pages.
-They are also an indication that the division in chapters and verses should be overcome by a division into
+They are also an indication that the division in chapters and verses should be overcome by a division into pages with coordinates for each character.

 (44) In 1982 I sent these thoughts with this book immediately to the Watchtower Society in expectation of a soon publishing of these discoveries, that I made under the influence of the holy spirit.
 In this book for the first time was written about the discovery of the pronunciation IOUO, too.